 Within the context of Aboriginal and Torres Strait Islander children in care, cultural safety means providing the child with a safe, nurturing and positive environment where they are comfortable with being themselves and expressing their culture, their spiritual and belief systems, and they are supported by the carer and family.

-Considering this notion, how are we ensuring the placements and care arrangements for Aboriginal and Torres Strait Islander children are culturally safe?
-This must be taken into account when we are sourcing placements, supporting placements and partnering with carers and carer services to meet the cultural needs of children and young people in care.
+Considering this notion, how are we ensuring the care arrangements for Aboriginal and Torres Strait Islander children are culturally safe?
+This must be taken into account when we are sourcing care arrangements, supporting care arrangements and partnering with carers and carer services to meet the cultural needs of children and young people in care.

 One mechanism to help meet the cultural safety needs of children and young people is the cultural support plan.
 (See Practice kit: Safe care and Connection – Case Planning)